-- (a) that the infrastructure State planning regulatory provision has effect in the local government area; - (b) that the resolution is intended to apply to development in the local government area; - (c) that the resolution applies to particular development; - (d) the categorisation of uses under an applicable local planning instrument to development classes under the infrastructure State planning regulatory provision.
+- (a) that Chapter 4 of the Planning Act 2016 has effect in the local government area; - (b) that the resolution is intended to apply to development in the local government area; - (c) that the resolution applies to particular development; - (d) the categorisation of uses under an applicable local planning instrument to development classes and charge categories under Schedule 16 of the Planning Regulation.

-2.2 Effect of the infrastructure State planning regulatory provision in the local government area
+2.2 Effect of the Chapter 4 of the Planning Act 2016 in the local government area

-The infrastructure State planning regulatory provision applies to all of the local government area.
+Chapter 4 of the Planning Act 2016 applies to all of the local government area.